Ujjwal0712/Assignment/README.md

-AI Travel Consultant
+# AI Travel Consultant

-Overview
+### Overview

 The AI Travel Consultant is a conversational AI system that provides travel recommendations based on user queries.
 It leverages a Retrieval-Augmented Generation (RAG) pipeline to enhance responses by retrieving relevant information from a vector database before generating an answer.
 The chatbot maintains memory for a more engaging and context-aware conversation.

-Approach

-- The system follows a Retrieval-Augmented Generation (RAG) approach:
+The system follows a Retrieval-Augmented Generation (RAG) approach:
+- Web Scraping: Extracts real-time travel data such as weather, popular destinations, and current travel restrictions.
 - Retrieve Relevant Information: Uses a ChromaDB vector store to retrieve contextual information.
 - Generate Responses: Passes the retrieved context and query to MistralAI for natural language generation.

-Tools & Technologies
+### Tools & Technologies:

 - LangChain → Framework for building LLM applications
+-  Scrapy: For extracting travel-related data from websites.
 - MistralAI → Language model for response generation
 - ChromaDB → Vector database for document retrieval